alejandroatacho/alejandroatacho/README.md

 4. **Rust & C++**
    - Broaden your skill set in system programming, performance optimization, and other low-level applications
 5. **Bash/Shell**
-    - Because what is life without a little bit of shelling <3 </p>
+    - Because what is life without a little bit of shell scripting <3 </p>
   <br>
 </details>
 </p>